 Other interventions may become necessary.

 Pitocin is also said to cause stronger and more intense contractions than those that come during natural labor.
 The use of Pitocin can be more painful than you may have expected.
-Most women often end up asking for an epidural after being administered Pitocin because it is more painful.
-If you know that you do want an epidural, be sure to ask your doctor about it before you receive the Pitocin so they can prepare it before contractions begin.
+Most women often ask for an epidural after being administered Pitocin because it is more painful.
+If you know that you want an epidural, ask your doctor about it before you receive the Pitocin so they can prepare it before contractions begin.

-These days, 40% of women in labor report having been induced.
-Many women receiving Pitocin received it due to a scheduled induction.
+These days, 40% of women in labor report having been induced.6 Many women receiving Pitocin received it due to a scheduled induction.
 Many women do not realize that inductions can take a long time, sometimes lasting days before the baby is born.
-In fact, studies show that having an induction with Pitocin almost doubles the amount of time a woman is in labor in many circumstances.
-Many parents, specifically first-time parents or parents who have never experienced an induction, don’t truly realize how long it can take.
-When you begin labor at home, you can spend much of your early labor moving around in the comfort of your own home.
-When you are induced, you have to spend the entire time at the hospital, restricted in movement, and closely monitored.
+Studies show that having an induction with Pitocin almost doubles the amount of time a woman is in labor in many circumstances.7 Many parents, specifically first-time parents or parents who have never experienced an induction, don’t truly realize how long it can take.
+When you begin labor at home, you can spend much of your early labor moving around in the comfort of your home.
+When induced, you must spend the entire time at the hospital, restricted in movement and closely monitored.
 This can make the process seem even longer.

 Increased chance of C-section.

-Because Pitocin causes contractions to be longer, stronger, and more frequent than natural contractions, babies can suffer from lack of blood flow and oxygen deprivation, and lower your baby’s heart rate.
+Because Pitocin causes contractions to be longer, stronger, and more frequent than natural contractions, babies can suffer from a lack of blood flow, which can cause oxygen deprivation and lower your baby’s heart rate.8,4

 Higher chance of hemorrhage.

-The intense contractions caused by Pitocin can cause the uterus to tear and internal hemorrhaging to occur.
-While uterine rupture is rare, it can lead to maternal and fetal death.
+The intense contractions caused by Pitocin can cause the uterus to tear and internal hemorrhaging to occur.9 While uterine rupture is rare, it can lead to maternal and fetal death.

 Pitocin also carries serious risks for the baby, as outlined by the U.S. package insert.
-These risks include:
+These risks include:3

 - neonatal jaundice